caterinatasinato/excel-projects/descriptive-statistics/README.md

-# Trading Financial Operations
+# Trade of Financial Operations

-Welcome to the "Trading Financial Operations" project.
+Welcome to the "Trade of Financial Operations" project.
 This project involves modifying a provided spreadsheet to gain a deeper understanding of trading data and perform various financial analyses.
 Below you will find a comprehensive overview of the project, instructions for using the Excel file, and explanations of the tasks and analyses conducted.

 ## Project Overview